Planner

 - Defense-in-depth only partial:

-didn’t prevent PHP-level exploitation and env leakage.
+disable_functions/open_basedirdidn’t prevent PHP-level exploitation and env leakage.

 Remediation Recommendations